SAP-archive/spartacus-core-builds/README.md

 # cloud-commerce-spartacus-storefront-core-builds
-Nightly builds for Core library of cloud-commerce-spartacus-storefront
+Nightly builds for core library of cloud-commerce-spartacus-storefront